XXXTentacion murder trial: Robert Allen's guilty plea

 On August 12, 2022, defendant Robert Allen, who had been charged with premeditated first-degree murder and robbery with a firearm, pleaded guilty to the latter and the lesser conviction of second-degree murder as a plea deal to testify against Boatwright, Newsome, and Williams at trial.
-He faces up to life in prison.
+In May 2023, Allen was sentenced to 7 years in prison.
+He was released from prison on October 26, 2023 and is currently on probation.

 Trial

 The trial of Michael Boatwright, Trayvon Newsome, and Dedrick Williams began on February 7, 2023, after ten days of jury selection, nearly five years after the death of Jahseh Onfroy.

-Prosecution's opening statement
+Opening statements

+Prosecution

 Lead prosecutor Pascale Achille gave the opening statement for the state.
 She gave an overview of the state's case, that the three defendants, along with Allen, tracked and targeted Onfroy and that surveillance video, among other evidence, will prove it.
 She said that the defendants trapped Onfroy in his black BMW with their rented Dodge Journey, and stole Onfroy's Louis Vuitton bag containing $50,000 in cash.
 She stated that Boatwright then murdered Onfroy without provocation, and that the defendants later boasted on social media about the cash which they robbed from Onfroy.